Context

 Digital social innovation

-The project aims to personalize and improve MNCH in Zanzibar by integrating predictive analytics into the national digital community health system using machine learning.
-This innovation will enable CHWs to pre-identify women with high-risk pregnancies and target prenatal and postnatal services to mitigate risk and improve outcomes.
+The project aimed to personalize and improve MNCH in Zanzibar by integrating predictive analytics into the national digital community health system using machine learning.
+This innovation has tried enable CHWs to pre-identify women with high-risk pregnancies and target prenatal and postnatal services to mitigate risk and improve outcomes.

-The solution builds on a highly effective digital system that has been implemented since 2011 in partnership with the Ministry of Health (MOH) in Zanzibar.
-The system gives the project unique access to comprehensive longitudinal client data that is continuously updated.
+The solution builded on a highly effective digital system that has been implemented since 2011 in partnership with the Ministry of Health (MOH) in Zanzibar.
+The system gave the project unique access to comprehensive longitudinal client data that is continuously updated.

 Achievements